harbingerofme/R2Mods/Deprecated/FirstStageSpawns/README.md

 The release of this update should coincide with the release of a new Bepinex version, so this section should be moot.

 ## Changelog:
 - 2.1.0 Removed explicit BiggerLockbox compatibility.
 Added Config.
+Deprecated it.
+Was a wild ride.
 - 2.0.0 Now uses an IL Hook to prevent unwanted sideeffects from occuring.
 - 1.1.0 Fixed Nullreference exception that could happen when entering a special stage such as the Bazaar between time.
 - 1.0.1 Updated Readme as it was unclear.